How to make a Slack bot using Slack API (8 simple steps)

 Slack API

-If you’ve read this far, I’m assuming you’re already familiar with Slack as a platform.
-If not, it’s simply a tool that helps teams communicate – sort of like Discord, but more professional.
-With so many businesses using Slack, the need for a comprehensive API became apparent, and Slack has certainly delivered.
+If you have read this far, I am assuming you are already familiar with Slack as a platform.
+If not, it is a tool that helps teams communicate - similar to Discord, but oriented toward business use.
+With many businesses using Slack, the need for a complete API became apparent.

 Slack’s platform has a number of APIs that allow for the creation of “apps.”
 These APIs are: